 - This condition is defined in figure denoted as (a).

-- The positive voltage at the base of transistor Q1 increases the IC1 that decreases the VC1 and decrement in IC2 cause an increment in VC2.
+- The positive voltage at the base of transistor Q1 increases the IC1 which decreases the VC1 and decrement in IC2 cause an increment in VC2.

-- In figure denoted as (c) input, one is at connected with the ground and second input connected with the positive bias voltage.
+- In figure denoted as (c) input, one is at connected with the ground, and second input is connected with the positive bias voltage.

 - Positive bias voltage causes the transistor Q2 to operate more that increases current IC2.